SolsticeSpectrum/Incredibox/README.md

 All the differences are made with js/main.min.js and js/index.min.js

 # Note
-Version 9 came out, keep in mind that this is an old build of Incredibox from times when Incredibox wasn't obfuscated yet (0.5.4), you can play V9 just fine since I backported it to 0.5.4 in this project, mixes work just fine out of the box as the server only cares about version
+Version 9 came out, keep in mind that this is an old build of Incredibox
+from times when Incredibox wasn't obfuscated yet (0.5.4), you can
+play V9 just fine since I backported it to 0.5.4 in this project, mixes
+work just fine out of the box as the server only cares about version

 I am not obligated to fix any bugs that might arrise from backporting!

 # Branches
-There are 2 branches `android` and `desktop`
+There are 2 branches `main` and `modding`
-The desktop branch contains the version you can get on Steam or Mac
-The android branch contains the version from Google Store
+The main branch contains all the webapp code extracted from the Android app
-There is also `modding` branch which aims to help modders to begin with modding
+The modding branch aims to help modders with easy to follow tutorial

 # Changing versions of the app
 To change the version, just open `js/main.min.js` and `js/index.min.js`